 - How do families deal with uncertainty after treatment?

 - Does having cancer cause special problems in non-traditional families?

 - What helps, by age of the child

 - Words to describe cancer and its treatment

 What if my child starts acting differently after I start treatment?

-If your child still has questions after you’ve explained the cancer treatment, there may be other issues that are causing distress.
-Talking with a professional counselor could help.
 Watch your child’s behavior.
-Acting out, worrying constantly, fighting, or not being able to focus, may point to a need for professional help.
+Acting out, worrying constantly, fighting, sleeping issues, or not being able to focus, may be signs that they are not coping well with the changes taking place.
 Parents usually know how their children normally express distress.
-Typical behaviors that are much worse may mean your child is troubled.
+Typical behaviors that are much worse may mean your child is troubled, and could point to a need for professional help.

 - Cannot be comforted

 - Admits to thinking of suicide or of hurting himself or herself

 - Changes from one mood to another quickly